Azn9/KDiscordIPC/README.md

 ## Install

-You can add KDiscordIPC to your project via [Jitpack](https://jitpack.io).
+You can add KDiscordIPC to your project via [Jitpack](https://jitpack.io) or my repository:

+1. Using Jitpack:
 ```kts
 repositories {
     mavenCentral()